-This research was published in the Ph.D. dissertation of Dr. Matthew Haas entitled: Genetics of Resistance To Fusarium Head Blight and Spot Blotch in Hordeum, University of Minnesota, June 2016.
+This research was published in the Ph.D. dissertation of Dr. Matthew Haas entitled: Genetics of Resistance to Fusarium Head Blight and Spot Blotch in Hordeum, University of Minnesota, June 2016.
 In addition, Matthew has presented preliminary results of this work at the past two USWBSI forums and also to a group of Wisconsin barley growers via SKYPE.
+Additionally, I gave an address at the 2016 National Fusarium Head Blight Forum on A meta-analysis of the genetics of Fusarium Head Blight resistance in barley.